ariafyy/ariafyy.github.io/content/blog/teach-courses/index.md

 ---
 title: LLaMafia
-summary:  a member of LLaMafia, orignized by Frank Yao
+summary:  a member of LLaMafia, organized by Franx Yao
 date: 2023-01-01
 math: true
 authors: